pay Function

 Nonce Management: Core.sol handles nonce verification and updates based on

-isAsyncExec:- Async (isAsyncExec = true): Checks if the nonce hasn't been used via
+isAsyncExec:- Async (isAsyncExec = true): Checks nonce status via

-asyncNonceStatus(from, nonce), then marks it as used.
+asyncNonceStatus(from, nonce).
+IfsenderExecutorwasaddress(0)in signature, any service can consume it; otherwise only the specified service.
 Reverts withAsyncNonceAlreadyUsedif already used, orAsyncNonceIsReservedByAnotherServiceif reserved by another service. - Sync (isAsyncExec = false): Verifies the nonce matches

 nextSyncNonce[from], then increments it.
 Reverts withSyncNonceMismatchon mismatch.

-- Async (isAsyncExec = true): Checks if the nonce hasn't been used via
+- Async (isAsyncExec = true): Checks nonce status via

 -